 a 501(c)3 organization dedicated to reuniting and supporting immigrant families separated at the US/Mexico border.

+IFT is one of the most comprehensive organizations meeting the needs of immigrant families.
 We also provide support and resources to the families we've reunited:

 In addition we have programs for: